Professor Brian Houston BSc, PhD, DSc

 Prediction of Drug Clearance in Humans

 Drug metabolism and pharmacokinetics (DMPK) play a pivotal role in drug discovery, development and use.
 Often drug development is halted or use limited by poor PK properties, mainly drug clearance.
-We are developing paradigms for the quantitative prediction of human drug clearance through the comprehensive use of different in vitro systems to delineate interactions between the cytochrome P450 and UDP-glucuronyltransferase enzymes and other cellular processes (including permeability and transporter properties).
-We are particularly interested in the atypical kinetics shown by CYP3A enzymes, the need to incorporate variability and uncertainty within the extrapolation process and transporter-mediated clearance.
+We are developing paradigms for the quantitative prediction of human drug clearance through the comprehensive use of different in vitro systems to delineate interactions between the cytochrome P450 and UDP-glucuronyltransferase enzymes and other cellular processes (including permeability and transporter proteins).
+We are particularly interested in the the need to incorporate variability and uncertainty within the extrapolation process and transporter-mediated events in delineating hepatic clearance.

 Molecular and kinetic basis of Drug-Drug Interactions

-In the era of polypharmacy, drug-drug interactions are of major concern and continue to result in drugs being within drawn from the commercial market.
-We are interested in inhibition of CYP enzymes as the major cause of drug-drug interactions and the ability of simple in vitro systems to predict this effect.
-We are assessing the modelling of time dependent inhibition, multiple DDIs, transporter involvement and induction effects.
+In the era of polypharmacy, drug-drug interactions (DDIs) are of major concern and continue to result in drugs being within drawn from the commercial market.
+We are interested in inhibition of CYP enzymes transporter proteins as the major cause of drug-drug interactions and the ability of simple in vitro systems to predict this effect.
+We are assessing the modelling of time dependent inhibition, multiple DDIs, transporter involvement and enzyme induction effects due to drug treatment and chemical environmental exposure.

 Brian obtained his BSc, PhD and DSc from the Universities of London (Queen Mary College), Surrey and Manchester, respectively.
-He is currently Professor of Drug Metabolism and Pharmacokinetics within the School of Pharmacy and Pharmaceutical Sciences.
+He is currently Professor of Drug Metabolism and Pharmacokinetics within Manchester Pharmacy School.
 His research is sponsored by a number of sources including the pharmaceutical industry, BBSRC, DoH and the EU.

-Brian is Director of the Centre for Applied Pharmacokinetic Research within the School of Pharmacy.
-This involves four faculty members and supports twenty research staff.
-As a consortium it operates in collaboration with, and financially supported by five international pharmaceutical companies.
+Brian is Director of the Centre for Applied Pharmacokinetic Research within Manchester Pharmacy School.
+This involves five faculty members and supports twenty research staff.
+As a consortium it operates in collaboration with, and financially supported by international pharmaceutical companies.
 All research is generic and involves the prediction of human pharmacokinetics.

 - 1997 - DSc (Manchester)